 I’m not encouraging anyone to completely eliminate social media from their life.
 Maybe that’s exactly what some people need- but not everyone.

-This is more about limiting social media and how it influences, or even directs, your life.
+This is more about limiting social media (and knowing how to limit social media use) and how it influences, or even directs, your life.
 This is about using the powers of social media for good, rather than bad.
+It’s about redeeming social media usage.

-We’re going to talk about WHY and HOW social media can add clutter and stress, and how to eliminate that.
+We’re going to talk about WHY and HOW of social media adding clutter and stress, and how to eliminate that.
 We’ll discuss tools, strategies, and tips for limiting social media’s power over you.

 Let’s put YOU back in the driver’s seat, and social media and technology of all forms, in the back seat where it belongs.